apoorvmote/cdk-examples/Readme.md

 ## [HTTP API](https://apoorv.blog/http-api-cloudfront-cdk/)

-We will deploy HTTP API with CDK and connect subdomain with SSL to our api.
+We will deploy HTTP API with CDK and you can consume api via subdomain or via main domain.

 ## [Typescript Lambda](https://apoorv.blog/typescript-lambda-cdk/)